-Blue Star plants are quite adaptable when it comes to lighting conditions, thriving in direct sun or partial shade.
-Exposure to full sun creates the most potent flowers but can be detrimental in hotter climates.
-If you live in an area with higher temperatures, provide some shade for the Blue Star during the afternoon.
+Blue star plants are adaptable to lighting conditions and thrive in direct sun or partial shade.
+Exposure to full sun creates the most potent flowers, but it can be detrimental in hotter climates.
+If you live in an area with higher temperatures, provide shade for the Blue Star during the afternoon.

 Blue Star Temperature & Humidity Preferences

-Temperature: As American natives, Blue Star is capable of handling most temperatures across the country.
+Temperature: As American natives, Blue Star can handle most temperatures nationwide.
 However, they prefer warmer temperatures whenever possible.
 Minimum temperature should range from 55 to 65ºF (12.7 to 18ºC).

 Humidity: Blue Star does best when its soil is kept consistently moist, but it is slightly drought-tolerant.
 Low to mid humidity suits these plants well.